MultiPoolMiner/MultiPoolMiner/README.txt

 ====================================================================

-COMMAND LINE OPTIONS (case-insensitive - except for BTC addresses, see Sample Usage section below for an example):
+COMMAND LINE OPTIONS (case-insensitive - except for wallet addresses (e.g. BTC), see Sample Usage section below for an example):

 -Region [Europe/US/Asia]
 	Choose your region or the region closest to you.